Kyle Hyland

-Kyle Hyland (born March 1, 1991) is a former American soccer player.
+Kyle Hyland (born March 1, 1991) is an American former professional soccer player.

 Career

 College

-Hyland played at IUPUI in Indianapolis From 2009–2012.
+Hyland played at IUPUI in Indianapolis from 2009 to 2012.
 In his freshman year, Hyland was selected as the team's freshman captain.
 In his freshman season he appeared in all of the team's 19 games, 16 of which were starts.
 Hyland made 3 attempts at the net but was unsuccessful.
 In his sophomore year (2010) he appeared in 17 matches, all of which were starts.
 Hyland also scored one goal and one assist.
 In his junior year (2011) of college he started all 18 matches the team participated in that season.
 Hyland made one goal and lead the team with 4 assists.
 He played 1,611 minutes in his junior year which set a new team record for most minutes played in a single season.
 Hyland also lead the team in shot attempts.
 In his senior year (2012) of college he racked up eight goals including 2 games with multiple goals and made 3 game winning goals his senior year.